-Artists In Residence is a program designed to foster creative and professional growth for emerging and established performing artists.
-Launched in 2019, Artists in Residence provides selected young and professional musicians with access to All Classical Portland’s world-class facilities and studio time.
-Artists also enjoy opportunities to expand and deepen engagement with audiences, including on-air performances on Thursdays @ Three, appearances at station events and concerts, and features on special broadcasts.
-Artists are encouraged to pursue creative research projects and to publish related articles about their work and findings through All Classical Portland’s wide-reaching platforms.
-Artists receive a scholarship award to assist in their projects, performances, and continued studies.
-In addition, All Classical Portland will present each artist in recitals during their residency.
-The residency is designed to support artists in pursuit of new projects and ideas and to take creative risks.
+Artists are encouraged to pursue innovative, creative research projects and to publish related articles about their work and findings through All Classical Portland’s wide-reaching platforms.
+A scholarship is awarded to assist the individuals in their projects, performances, and continued studies.
+In addition, All Classical Portland will present each artist in a recital or similar showcase during their residency.
+The residency is designed to support artists in pursuit of new projects and ideas, and to empower them to take creative risks.

 All Classical Portland’s 2020 Artists in Residence: